mjvo/tutorials/docs/index.md

 ---
 title:  Welcome
-description:    This is Mark Olson's tutorial repository.
+description:    This is Mark Olson's tutorial and lab repository.
 ---

-Welcome to my tutorial repository.
+Welcome to my tutorial and lab assignment repository for computational media.